jigx-com/jigx-docs-examples/docs/Components/form/duration-picker.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 In this example,  the `duration-picker` is added to a site inspection form, and configure with `minutes` allowing a selection in 30 minute intervals, and `hours` in 2 hour intervals.
-The `color` yellow (warning) is defined to let the inspector know that average inspection time is 2 hours, which is also pre-populate in the field with 2h using the `initialValue` property. `HelperText` provides additional information to the inspector indicating what is expected in the duration-picker. &#x20;
+The `color` yellow (warning) is defined to let the inspector know that average inspection time is 2 hours, which is also pre-populate in the field with 2h using the `initialValue` property. `HelperText` provides additional information to the inspector indicating what is expected in the duration-picker.

-**Examples:
+**Examples:**
-**See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/duration-picker/duration-picker-color.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/duration-picker/duration-picker-color.jigx).